awsdocs/aws-serverlessrepo-developer-guide/doc_source/serverlessrepo-how-to-publish.md

 For more information about changing permissions using the AWS CLI, see [AWS Serverless Application Repository Resource\-Based Policy Examples](security_iam_resource-based-policy-examples.md)\.

-### Master Account Unsharing an Application<a name="unshare-applications-master"></a>
+### Management account unsharing an application<a name="unshare-applications-management"></a>

-#### Master Account Unsharing an Application from an AWS Organization Through the Console<a name="unshare-application-master-console"></a>
+#### Management account unsharing an application from an AWS Organization through the console<a name="unshare-application-management-console"></a>

-To unshare an application from an AWS Organization through the AWS Management Console, a user from the *master account* can do the following:
+To unshare an application from an AWS Organization through the AWS Management Console, a user from the *management account* can do the following:

 1. Open the [AWS Serverless Application Repository console](https://console.aws.amazon.com/serverlessrepo/home)\.